thtuanlegithub/dragon-ball-nft-marketplace-front-end/README.md

 - **Trade NFTs**: Conduct transactions quickly and securely.
 - **Auction NFTs**: Participate in auctions to own unique NFTs.

-# Dragonball NFT Marketplace

-Welcome to the Dragonball NFT Marketplace, the premier platform for trading and auctioning your favorite Dragonball characters as NFTs!

-## Features

-- **Create Wallet**: Easily set up a new wallet to start your transactions.
-- **Import Wallet**: Import your existing wallet to manage your NFT assets.
-- **View Balance**: Check your balance anytime, anywhere.
-- **View Current Assets**: Browse through your NFT collection.
-- **Explore NFT Market**: Discover and search for new NFTs on the market.
-- **Trade NFTs**: Conduct transactions quickly and securely.
-- **Auction NFTs**: Participate in auctions to own unique NFTs.

 ## Application Screens

 The application includes the following screens to optimize user experience: